Hire Us

 Smart companies encourage their employees to figure out solutions to problems rather than giving them lists of tasks to complete.
 And they do it for a reason.

-The role of a company in such an environment is to simply empower their employees—to give them all the tools and permissions they need and encourage them to experiment with their bold ideas.
+The role of a company in such an environment is to simply empower their employees by giving them all the tools and permissions they need and encouraging them to experiment with their bold ideas.
 And even if something doesn’t work out, the company must appreciate the efforts and teach employees how to learn from their mistakes.

-Experimentation is basically the bread and butter of our product teams.
-Since we don’t have managers to create tasks for team members, everyone’s responsible for a certain area or feature.
-The entire team decides what needs to be done, but it’s up to each individual team member to figure out how exactly it will happen.
+Experimentation is basically the bread and butter of our team.
+Without a strict hierarchy, everyone takes responsibility for the product’s success.
+Collectively, we decide what needs to be done, but it’s up to each individual team member to figure out how exactly it will happen.

 Of course, employees can get the help they need from teammates and can consult more experienced Railswarians, no matter the current project.
 But at the end of the day, they’re responsible for delivering the job, and it’s up to them to know how to do it.